When the banks take it big with death: UFC Que Choisir denounces the scandal over inheritance fees

 An average that hides significant differences since LCL, which comes first, charges a price of 527 euros where Crédit Mutuel Center Est Europe only asks for 120 euros.

-For comparison, these prices are, according to the association, twice as high as those practiced in Belgium or Italy and even three times higher than in Spain.
+By way of comparison, these prices are, according to the association, twice higher than those practiced in Belgium or Italy and even three times higher than in Spain.
 Not to mention Germany, which simply declared them illegal.

 The UFC Que Chooser asks for a “strict framework” of prices

-For the moment, this is certainly not the government’s position.
-In September 2020, in a written response to a deputy, the Ministry of the Economy and Finance justified itself as follows: “Pricing transparency must allow consumers to play competition, the only one able to act on the level of prices . […] A regulatory framework for inheritance costs could lead to setting a price higher than the market price and to which all establishments would align, or even to increasing the price of other services by compensation. “
+For the moment, this is in any case not the government’s position.
+In September 2020, in a written response to a deputy, the Ministry of the Economy and Finance justified itself as follows: “Pricing transparency must allow consumers to play competition, the only one able to act on the price level . […] A regulatory framework for inheritance costs could lead to setting a price higher than the market price and to which all establishments would align, or even to increasing the price of other services by compensation. “

 With the survey published this Friday morning, the association therefore wishes to alert public opinion so that the issue is once again on the agenda.